dreramirez91/FurEverHome/journals/KallenKristian_Allen.md

+07/20/23
+Yesterday, our team officially completed the MVP, performed code cleanup, and ran flake8 once more.
+We plan to study for the assessment until Riley's deployment lecture, otherwise if any styling is added we will do so under a stretch goals branch.
+No blockers.

 07/19/23
 Today, we will be focusing on fixing our last bug with the signup/login page where it is flashing username already exists.
 We will also write a few try/except blocks for backend error handling and fix our html input types for our forms on the frontend.
 Otherwise, all that is left is general code cleanup!